jacknewsom/misinformed-graphs/README.md

 * `timesteps`: number of timesteps in simulation
 * `persuasion_probability`: how likely a student is believe misinformation from a neighboring student
 * `corruption_probability`: how likely a student is to generate misinformation at a given timestep

+You can just press enter to use default values.
+The code will then generate and display a plot of the graph representing the class.
+After closing this plot, a second plot of the graph after the simulation is displayed.